Fault Attacks on ML-based Quantum Control and Error Correction: Threat Model

 \subsection{Adversary's Capabilities}

-We assume an attacker with physical access to the quantum computer controller where the ML algorithm inference is running (e.g., malicious insider, compromised maintenance, or supply-chain attacker with momentary access), enabling transient fault injection through voltage glitching.
+We assume an attacker with physical access to the quantum computer controller where the ML algorithm inference is running (e.g., malicious insider, compromised maintenance workers, or other attackers with momentary access), enabling transient fault injection through voltage glitching.
+We stress that this controller is a \emph{classical} computer, the embedded processor or SoC on which the readout-correction and decoder inference executes, not the quantum processor itself, so physical access to it is access to a conventional classical device rather than to the qubits or any cryogenic hardware.
 The attacker can: (i) physically glitch the voltage supply of the controller to induce voltage glitches in the ML algorithm as it executes on the controller, and (ii) synchronize a trigger signal to the execution of the ML inference to cause the short-duration voltage glitches to occur in specific parts of the ML~execution.

 We assume the attacker has ability to control the glitches parameterized by: {\tt width} or duration of the glitch, intra-cycle {\tt offset} of the glitch, {\tt external offset} within the target program (here, the ML algorithm) that determines when the glitch is injected, and {\tt repeat} number of glitches that should be applied.
 These options are common in platforms such as ChipWhisperer devices~\cite{oflynn2014chipwhisperer}.
 The attacks do not require persistent modification of firmware or stored weights of the ML models.
 Further, there is no modification to the quantum computing dilution refrigerator or any hardware running at cryogenic temperatures.
 All attacks are done at the controller, outside of the dilution refrigerator making them much easier than any attacks on components inside the dilution~refrigerator.